unixorn/awesome-zsh-plugins/README.md

 * [256color](https://github.com/chrissicool/zsh-256color) - Enhances the terminal environment with 256 colors.
 It looks at the chosen `TERM` environment variable and sees if there is respective ncurses' terminfo with 256 colors available.
 The result is a multicolor terminal, if available.
 * [abbr-path](https://github.com/felixgravila/zsh-abbr-path) - Adds functionality of the `theme_title_use_abbreviated_path` parameter from some oh-my-fish themes.
-* [abbrev-alias](https://github.com/momo-lab/zsh-abbrev-alias) - Provides functionality similar to Vim's abbreviation expansion.
+* [abbrev-alias](https://github.com/momo-lab/zsh-abbrev-alias) - Provides functionality similar to `vim`'s abbreviation expansion.
 * [accurev](https://github.com/dalefukami/accurev-zsh) - ZSH plugin for accurev.
 * [actiona](https://github.com/matthieusb/act) - Make it easier to call [actiona](https://github.com/Jmgr/actiona) scripts from your command line.
 Includes tab completions.
 * [alehouse](https://github.com/sticklerm3/alehouse) - Contains short aliases for [brew](https://brew.sh) commands, inspired by [betterbrew](https://github.com/timothyrowan/betterbrew-zsh-plugin).
 * [alias-tips](https://github.com/djui/alias-tips) - An oh-my-zsh plugin to help remembering those aliases you defined once.
 * [allergen](https://github.com/stanislas/allergen) - A collection of custom ZSH plugins to use with antigen.
 * [almostontop](https://github.com/Valiev/almostontop) - Clears previous command output every time before new command executed in shell.
-Inspired by [alwaysontop](https://github.com/swirepe/alwaysontop) plugin for `bash`.
+Inspired by the [alwaysontop](https://github.com/swirepe/alwaysontop) plugin for `bash`.
 * [ansible](https://github.com/sparsick/ansible-zsh) - A plugin for Ansible.
 * [ansiweather](https://github.com/fcambus/ansiweather) - Weather in your terminal, with ANSI colors and Unicode symbols.
 * [antigen-git-rebase](https://github.com/smallhadroncollider/antigen-git-rebase) - Antigen/ZSH script to aid with Git rebasing.